Science fiction may be the laziest genre because it revels in easy solutions: Why walk if you can warp?

 Brogan finds that heroes not only escape the real world, they have an easy time turning into someone who’s “super.”

 “In The Matrix, Neo effortlessly learns a host of new skills that would normally take years to develop – the ultimate slacker fantasy.”
 Harry Potter may have homework, but Hogwarts only teaches those born with magic.
-(If you’re thinking Harry Potter’s not science fiction, forgive me, but science fiction and fantasy often blur together.)
+(If you’re thinking Harry Potter’s not science fiction, forgive me, but scifi readers often enjoy fantasy too.)

 Science fiction is a huge genre and not all heroes have it so easy.
 Some characters struggle and there are both happy and tragic endings.